NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-13-dynamic-programming.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 This means that dynamic Programming is not only recursion with memoization because it is still a top down approach.
 However, it is a *smart recursion* which is a bottom-up approach.
+This is better explained with an [exmaple]().

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;